Michigan Sports Betting

 Michigan sportsbook licensing costs and tax rates:

-• Michigan sports betting license: $50,000 initial application fee, $100,000 successful licensing fee and an annual renewal fee of $50,000
+• Michigan Sports Betting Licensing Fees: $50,000 initial application fee, $100,000 successful licensing fee and an annual renewal fee of $50,000

-• Supplier license: $5,000 licensing fee and $2,500 annual renewal fee
+• Supplier Licenses: $5,000 licensing fee and $2,500 annual renewal fee; investigation costs may be added to the licensing fee

-How Michigan Online Sportsbooks are Regulated
+How Michigan Online Sportsbooks Are Regulated

-The Lawful Sports Betting Act establishes the general guidelines under which mobile sportsbooks may operate.
 Additional regulations (R 432.711 to R 432.77) adopted by the MGCB fill in the details to create an industry that is well-regulated, safe, and responsible.

 A follow-on rule, R 432.751b, states all personal information collected during identity verification must be kept “in a secure manner approve by the board.”